pdmice/flexpath-final-project/README.md

 ### Constraints

 - You must use the stack that was taught in the FlexPath program (Java, Spring Boot, React, MySQL).
 - Your project must be your own work.
-You may not use code from other students or other sources.
+You may not use code from other students.
+- You may use external resources like Stack Overflow and others to help troubleshoot and design code.
+But, you are not allowed to just copy large chunks of code into your project without understanding and modifying them.
-- You may not use any code from previous projects in this program.
+- If you use pieces of code from previous projects in the program, you must understand them and modify them to fit your project's design.
-- You may not use ChatGPT or any other AI-based code generation tools.
+- You may not use ChatGPT or any other AI-based code generation tools to generate large chunks of the app.
+You can use ChatGPT to help you understand a piece of code and answer troubleshooting questions, but having ChatGPT design a large chunk of an application for you will result in a fail.
 - You may not use 3rd party libraries that aren’t included in the starter code or mentioned in this document.

 ### Application Requirements